Erythema ab igne

-Erythema ab igne (redness from fire) EAI, also known as hot water bottle rash or toasted skin syndrome, is a skin condition caused by long-term exposure to heat (infrared radiation).
-Prolonged thermal radiation exposure to the skin can lead to the development of reticulated erythema, hyperpigmentation, scaling, and telangiectasias in the affected area.
+Erythema ab igne (redness from fire), or EAI, also known as hot water bottle rash or toasted skin syndrome, is a skin condition caused by long-term exposure to heat (infrared radiation).
+Prolonged thermal radiation exposure of the skin can lead to the development of reticulated erythema, hyperpigmentation, scaling, and telangiectasias in the affected area.
 Some people may complain of mild itchiness and a burning sensation, but often, unless a change in pigmentation is seen, it can go unnoticed.